mozilla/fjord/docs/alerts_api.rst

 The request is invalid or malformed in some way.

-* the authorization header was missing
+* the Fjord-Authorization header was missing
-* the authorization header is malformed or missing something
+* the Fjord-Authorization header is malformed or missing something

 HTTP 403: Forbidden